Simply-huMAN/Simply-huMAN/README.md

 ### Hi there 👋

-I'm  **Maloth Aditya** , pre-final year undergrad at National Institute of Technology Rourkela, pursuing Computer Science and Engineering.
+I'm  **Maloth Aditya** , final year undergrad at National Institute of Technology Rourkela, pursuing Computer Science and Engineering.
 I'm a passionate developer.
 I do software development (C++), front-end and design stuff online.
 I like making websites from scratch.

 Here are some ideas to get you started: